Sinag-tala: A Theatrical Revue

 Auditions, Workshops and Rehearsals

-Workshops and rehearsals will begin in late August and will be conducted mainly in our studio at 4200 82nd Street, Suite E, Sacramento 95826.
-Technical rehearsals will run from December 3 through December 8 .
-The Theatrical Revue will be presented on December 9, 10 and 11.
+Workshops and rehearsals usually begin in late August and will be conducted mainly in our studio at 4200 82nd Street, Suite E, Sacramento 95826.

-Mandatory singing auditions will be held and no prior experience or training is required.
-Appointments are not necessary.
+Mandatory singing auditions are held and no prior experience or training is required.
 Applicants must be prepared to sing any song of their choice.
 No musical accompaniment is necessary, but applicants may bring accompaniment recorded on a CD, or an instrumentalist.
 Our auditions are very applicant-friendly and not designed to weed out anyone.
 We accept everyone into our training program regardless of skill level.
 During the auditions, we evaluate applicants to see how they best fit into the program and what training areas may need emphasis.

 During the first 4 weeks of training, each participant can expect to spend 2 to 3 hours per week in the studio.
 As the program progresses, the rehearsals become more intensive.
 During tech week (the week prior to opening night) rehearsals generally run as late as 10:30PM.
 Weeknight rehearsals usually begin at 7PM; Saturday and Sunday rehearsals usually begin at 1:30PM.
 The children’s rehearsals are usually the earliest in the evening or day.
 When rehearsals are expected to run late, we make the effort to finish working with the younger performers as early in the evening as possible.
 In addition, we make reasonable accommodations for special circumstances such as family emergencies, school exams and project deadlines, vacations, family obligations, etc.